Skip to main content

 Marriott Bonvoy Moments

 If you want the deepest catalog, this is it.
 We track every program's closed auctions, and Marriott clears more lots than every other program combined, by a wide margin.
+In our tracking, Marriott alone accounts for 1,202 verified closing prices, more than every other experience program we follow put together.
 The range is enormous: FIFA World Cup packages, NFL and NBA Moments, Formula 1, concerts, dining, and resort stays across the Bonvoy portfolio.
 You can see the full breakdown in our closed-auction data by program, where Marriott sits at the top by sheer volume.
+For a primer on how the platform itself works, see what Marriott Bonvoy Moments actually is, or browse the Marriott program page.

+That spread is the whole story: plenty of Marriott lots clear for surprisingly little, with a long tail of trophy packages pulling the top end way up.
 If you're only going to watch one program's auctions, the simple math says watch this one.
 There is almost always something live.
+Right now there are 270 live Marriott auctions on PointAuctions.com.

 United MileagePlus Exclusives